Phillips 66 (PSX)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of Phillips 66 has exhibited fluctuations over the past eight quarters.
-In Q1 2022, the company had a relatively short cash conversion cycle of 2.94 days, reflecting efficient management of its working capital.
-This efficiency decreased in Q2 2022, as the cash conversion cycle increased to 8.21 days, indicating a longer period for the company to convert its investments in inventory and accounts receivable into cash.
+The cash conversion cycle of Phillips 66 has shown fluctuations over the years based on the provided data.
+In March 2020, the company had a cash conversion cycle of 20.64 days, indicating that on average, it took about 20.64 days for the company to convert its investments in inventory and other resources into cash flows from sales.

 See also: